HaniMohamed/CPU-simulator-Lite/README.md

 <img src="https://github.com/HaniMohamed/CPUsimulatorLite-JAVA/blob/master/Screenshot%20from%202017-12-18%2009-37-05.png?raw=true" height="350"/>
 </p>

-## Available Commands(Assembly Instructions):
+### Available Commands(Assembly Instructions):
 - ## Two operand Commands:
-> ADD	; add value of 2nd operand from value of 1st operand.\n
+> ADD	; add value of 2nd operand from value of 1st operand.
-SUB	; subtract value of 2nd operand from value of 1st operand.\n
+> SUB	; subtract value of 2nd operand from value of 1st operand.
-MOV	; transfer value from 2nd operand to 1 operand.\n
+> MOV	; transfer value from 2nd operand to 1 operand.
-BNZ	; if value of 2nd operand is not zero branch to location of value of 2nd operand.\n
+> BNZ	; if value of 2nd operand is not zero branch to location of value of 2nd operand.